 - Portobello Oud – Where it all began for us.
 Memories of our candle stall among a myriad of others selling exotic food, spices and antique leather furniture.

-- Scaristy – The stillness and beauty we found in an ancient chapel, wooden panelling with years of beeswax polish, leather-bound prayer books, pillar candles and a hint of incense.
+- Sacristy – The stillness and beauty we found in an ancient chapel, wooden panelling with years of beeswax polish, leather-bound prayer books, pillar candles and a hint of incense.

 - Curious Bergamont – The distinctive and surprising scent of bergamot is blended with sharp juniper berry, sweet basil and deep tones of wood.
 A curiously refreshing, stimulating and seductive combination.